refactorings/anti-copy-paster/README.md

 #### Special Instructions for Ollama

 If you choose **Ollama** as the provider:
+(Make sure you keep Ollama running in the background)
 1. Download and install Ollama from the [official website](https://ollama.com/).
 2. Search for available models at [Ollama Models](https://ollama.com/search).
 3. Pull the models you want to use, use command